 - How can I find a Program Officer or Scientific Review Officer to answer questions before submitting my application?

-Applications may be accepted within two weeks of the due date, so if the due date is on the 1st of the month, applications could be accepted for two weeks (through the 15th of the month) for funding opportunity announcements that can accommodate late receipt of applications.
+Applications may be accepted within two weeks of the due date, so if the due date is on the 1st of the month, applications could be accepted for two weeks (through the 15th of the month) for notice of funding opportunity that can accommodate late receipt of applications.

 If the due date or the end of the late window falls on a holiday, weekend, or NIH Office closure the late window will be adjusted in accordance with our standard submission policies.
 For example, if the due date is the 1st of the month and falls on a holiday, the new due date will be the 2nd of the month and the late window will run from the 3rd to 16th.
 Similarly, if the end of the late window is the 15th and falls on a day when Federal offices are closed, the end of the late window would move to the next business day.

-Most funding opportunity announcements (FOAs) have a two-week late window of consideration during which time an application can be submitted.
+Most notice of funding opportunities (NOFOs) have a two-week late window of consideration during which time an application can be submitted.
 However, the terms are very specific, and don’t apply to some Requests for Applications (RFAs).
-Examples of reasons why late applications might be accepted include Review Service, Illness, Natural Disasters etc. However, no advance permissions can be given for late applications.
+Examples of reasons why late applications might be accepted include review service, illness, natural disasters, etc. However, no advance permissions will be given for late applications.
 You should list your reasons in the cover letter with your application and the decision will be made on a case-by-case basis.
 You should read the NIH late policy in the NIH Guide Notice NOT-OD-15-039 for an explanation of how the policy may apply to you.
-In addition, some reviewers have continuous submission eligibility because they are appointed to an NIH review group such as a study section or institute advisory council or have “recent substantial service.”
+In addition, some reviewers have continuous submission eligibility because they are appointed to an NIH review group such as a study section or institute advisory council.
 Under continuous submission, these reviewers may submit R01, R21, and R34 applications with standard due dates at any time during the council round.
-Read the NIH continuous submission policy in both NOT-OD-17-042 and NOT-OD-18-178 if this policy applies to you.
+Read the NIH continuous submission policy in both NOT-OD-20-060 if this policy applies to you.

 No. Permission to submit late is not granted in advance.
 If an application is submitted late, a cover letter explaining the reasons for the delay must be included with the signed, submitted application.
 The information included in the cover letter will be used to evaluate application acceptance on a case-by-case basis.